CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Configuring-switchd.md

 - The log level to debug the data plane programming related code.
 You can specify `debug`, `info`, `notice`, `warning`, or `error`.
 The default setting is `info`.
 NVIDIA recommends that you do not set the log level to debug in a production environment.
 - The DSCP action and value for encapsulation.
 You can set the DSCP action to `copy` (to copy the value from the IP header of the packet), `set` (to specify a specific value), or `derive` (to obtain the value from the switch priority).
 The default action is `derive`.
 Only specify a value if the action is `set`.
 - The DSCP action for decapsulation in VXLAN outer headers.
 You can specify `copy` (to copy the value from the IP header of the packet), `preserve` (to keep the inner DSCP value), or `derive` (to obtain the value from the switch priority).
 The default action is `derive`.
 - The preference between a route and neighbor with the same IP address and mask.
-You can specify `route`, `neighbor`, or `route-and-neighbour`.
+You can specify `route`, `neighbor`, or `route-and-neighbor`.
 The default setting is `route`.
 - The ACL mode (atomic or non-atomic).
 The default setting is `atomic`.
 - The reserved VLAN range.
 The default setting is 3725-3999.